shigueojp/Amplify-Cognito-Angular/README.md

 ## Cleaning Up all Your Resources

-1. Run `amplify delete` for deleting all amplify environment
+1. Run `amplify delete` for deleting all amplify environment locally.
-2. Access Amplify Console and delete the project.
+2. Access Amplify via AWS Console and delete the project.
 3. Delete all the s3 buckets related to amplify manually.
 4. Delete all the codebuild projects.
 5. Disable and delete the CloudFront Distribution.

-###Destroy The Service###

 ## Acknowledgments